valeriangalliat/blog/2016/03/looking-back-at-2015.md

 with FreeBSD jails, setting up, hosting and maintaining a web, mail, IRC, XMPP server, among others.

-While I did not experience with real word charge and scaling, it tought me one or two things about system administration.
+While I did not experience with real-world charge and scaling, it taught me one or two things about system administration.

 [home-server]: ../../2014/10/low-consumption-home-server.md